We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Screening Is Not Ongoing

-HomeAdvisor only requires a single pre-screening upon sign-up.
-This means that a business could have potentially done some unlawful things in between registering for HomeAdvisor and taking on your project.
+HomeAdvisor only requires a single pre-screening upon sign-up, so a business could have potentially done some unlawful things in between registering for HomeAdvisor and taking on your project.

 Homeowners, if you’re tired of hidden fees and tiered memberships cutting you off from resources, then I would strongly suggest HomeAdvisor.